Compaction of Quasi One-Dimensional Elastoplastic Materials: References

-In this Letter, we study the injection of solder wires into frictional rigid confinements, which enables us to isolate the influence of self-avoiding interactions.
-By monitoring the morphological evolution, a gradual crossover from random to correlated folding events is observed due to increasing spatial exclusion effects.
-The folding process of plastic wire can be considered as a self-avoiding random walk (SAW) in a confined geometry.
-While numerical sampling of the ensemble of such SAW trajectories is unfeasible via stochastic Markovian dynamics approaches, employed e.g.\ in the simple case of regular lattices, we introduce an alternative approach which accounts for the time evolution of the fold length.
-The results of Monte Carlo simulations show satisfactory agreement with experiments.
-We verify that the final length of the injected wire can be estimated from the geometry, material properties, and imposed constraints.
+Here we study the morphologies of wires packed into rigid spherical containers and interestingly find that the maximum packing density in disordered structures decreases with reducing the thickness of the wire (or, equivalently, increasing the container size).
+To elaborate on the underlying mechanisms leading to this peculiar behavior, we isolate the influence of self-avoidance by focusing on the compaction of plastic frictional wires where folding is dominant in the resulting structure.
+By following the morphological evolution, a gradual crossover from random to correlated folding events is observed due to spatial exclusion effects.
+We propose that the compaction can be considered as a confined self-avoiding random walk (SAW).
+In such far-from-equilibrium processes, the imposed constraints and initial conditions do not uniquely determine the final crumpled state.
+Instead, there is an ensemble of admissible configurations, from which some structural properties of the system can be derived.
+We introduce a SAW sampling method which successfully accounts for the time evolution of the wire segment length.
+We thus present a complete understanding of the compaction: the maximum length of the injected wire can be estimated from the geometry and imposed constraints for a given set of material parameters.